-Without the US, it will be very difficult for Turkey to replace all these strategic defense and military articles in its arsenal.
+Without the US, it will be very difficult for Turkey to replace all these strategic defence and military articles in its arsenal.
 Most of the Air Force is based on the F-16.
 Now we are discussing whether Turkey will be able to get the F-35 as well.

-Sputnik: The Pentagon intends to submit a plan to Congress to ban Turkey from acquiring the F-35 in a bid to punish Ankara for purchasing Russia's S-400 air defense systems.
+Sputnik: The Pentagon intends to submit a plan to Congress to ban Turkey from acquiring the F-35 in a bid to punish Ankara for purchasing Russia's S-400 air defence systems.
 How likely are all these tensions combined to drive a deeper wedge into relations between Washington and Ankara?

-Abdullah Bozkurt: The Senate has approved the National Defense Authorization Act for 2019, and if you read the bill, you'll see that it [stops] the executive branch, i.e. the Trump administration from handing over the F-35s, which Turkey has paid for in the research and the manufacturing phases before totaling almost $1 billion so far.
+Abdullah Bozkurt: The Senate has approved the National Defense Authorization Act for 2019, and if you read the bill, you'll see that it [stops] the executive branch, i.e. the Trump administration from handing over the F-35s, which Turkey has paid for in the research and the manufacturing phases before totalling almost $1 billion so far.

 Perhaps much more important to that [is the fact that] Turkish industries have been manufacturing some of the parts for the F-35 program, and the bill specifically asks the US government to decouple that part of the program; some of the Turkish companies will be kicked out of the program, and other companies from the US or other NATO partners will be coming in to replace them.

 Abdullah Bozkurt: It's very hard for Turkey to replace the European Union for example with other markets.
 Most of the trade that Turkey has been doing has been with the European countries.
 Most of the direct financial investment is actually coming from the EU.
-We're talking about maybe 50 percent of trade going to one bloc.
+We're talking about maybe 50 per cent of trade going to one bloc.
 So it's not easy to replace this with other markets, [whether it be] BRICS, Asia or other parts of the world.
 Turkey is pretty much anchored in the European investment in that sense, both in the trade and business relations, as well as financial and investment ties.

 Abdullah Bozkurt is a self-described 'journalist in exile', and author of the book 'Turkey Interrupted: Derailing Democracy.'
-The views expressed by Dr. Buzkurt are his own, and do not necessarily reflect those of Sputnik.
+The views expressed by Dr Buzkurt are his own and do not necessarily reflect those of Sputnik.